Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 When the vector fields of particles with like charges overlap the total field energy increases.
 Hence, the law of conservation of energy forces the particles' kinetic energy to decrease.
 This mechanism manifests itself as electric or magnetic repulsion.

-Randomly moving charged particles in matter gradually lose their acquired kinetic energy by emitting photons of electromagnetic radiation.
+Randomly moving charged particles in matter primarily gradually lose their acquired kinetic energy by emitting photons of electromagnetic radiation.
 Charged particles can gain energy by capturing photons of electromagnetic radiation.
 At steady state conditions the rate of photon energy capture equals the rate of photon energy emission.
 The photon emission is known as black body radiation.

 INTER-STELLAR MATTER: